 The Photoshop toolbar has been rock solid since the very early versions of Photoshop with only additions from Adobe added to the fairly set or perhaps even the occasional item being deleted or shuffled around or added to below another item.
 Well, that has now all changed and you can edit the tools in 100s of different ways.
 This does mean that following any tutorials referencing the brushes, shapes etc will all be a lot more confusing as there will probably be no default setting for this central area of tools.
 See my toolbar to the left (custom shapes tool is right up at the top and on its own for instant access - probably my most used tool)

-Everyone can change the icons and everyone will have their favorites (such as I always want to access the brush tools such as art history with brushes on this site such as jagged brushes and Italian 16c type brushes) and the features they never ever use (perhaps such as the history tool or dodge tool).
+Everyone can change the icons and everyone will have their favorites (such as I always want to access the brush tools such as art history with my brushes) and the features they never ever use (perhaps such as the history tool or dodge tool).

-So now if you only use the custom shape tool (for use with shapes such as the lattice custom shapes and letter custom shapes) and the brush tool you can leave those in the toolbar and all the rest of the other items in the extra and that is really useful as the other tools can sometimes just get in the way of the creative process.
+So now if you only use the custom shape tool and the brush tool you can leave those in the toolbar and all the rest of the other items in the extra and that is really useful as the other tools can sometimes just get in the way of the creative process.
 OK, how to start.

 Go to the edit menu and toolbar or go to the box itself and to the bottom and select the little ...'' and expand out and you will see the edit command there.
 Probably easier to go to the edit menu as that will always be available.
 You will then see the dialog for the customize.